sarkonovich/Alexa-Web-Service/Readme.md

 The Alexa Web Service simply handles the JSON requests and responses that constitute an Alexa "Skill."
-For general information on create an Alexa skill as a web service, look here: https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#Introduction
+For general information on creating an Alexa skill as a web service, look here: https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#Introduction